k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 ### Overview

 The Catalog provides an ability to build artifacts and save them into the Project tree.
-An artifact includes the details of all Catalog fields with their properties, such as Classification and PII, for a currently displayed Catalog version.
+An artifact includes details of all the Catalog fields with their properties, such as Classification and PII, for a currently displayed Catalog version.

 ### Build Artifacts

-Building the Catalog's artifact is triggered by clicking **Actions > Build Artifacts** in the Catalog application's [Menu bar](05_catalog_app.md#menu-bar).
-The artifact is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree and is uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).
+Building a Catalog artifact is triggered by clicking **Actions > Build Artifacts** in the Catalog application's [Menu bar](05_catalog_app.md#menu-bar).
+A Catalog artifact is a file called **catalog_info.csv**.
+It is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder in the Project tree and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

-The below is an illustration of the catalog_info.csv file:
+The below image is an example of a Catalog artifact:

 <img src="images/catalog_info_mtable.png" style="zoom:75%;" />

 The artifact is created for the Catalog version that is displayed in the application.
-The last column's name holds the version number, such as *V4* in the case of the above image.
+The last column's heading holds the version number, such as *V4* in the case of the above image.
 This column remains always empty.

-Note that an artifact can be created for any Catalog version.
+Note that a Catalog artifact can be created for any Catalog version.
 Each new artifact overrides the previous one in the Project tree.

 ### Catalog Masking

-The purpose of the Catalog Masking mechanism is to perform masking based on the Catalog's artifacts rather than based on the logic defined in each LU population.
-3 new Actors have been introduced for this purpose: **CatalogMaskingMapper, CatalogMaskingRecord** and **CatalogMaskingField**.
+The purpose of the Catalog Masking mechanism is to perform masking based on the Catalog artifact rather than based on the logic defined in each LU population.
+3 new actors have been introduced for this purpose: **CatalogMaskingMapper, CatalogMaskingRecord** and **CatalogMaskingField**.

-* The **CatalogMaskingMapper** Actor receives a dataset, which maps the data on the fly, and does not load the entire dataset to memory.
+* The **CatalogMaskingMapper** Actor receives a Dataset, which maps the data on the fly, and does not load the entire Dataset to memory.
 The Actor iterates internally on each entry and invokes the **CatalogMaskingRecord** Actor.
-The Actor returns a dataset with the same structure it was received.
+The Actor returns a Dataset with the same structure it was received.

 * The **CatalogMaskingRecord** Actor receives a record, splits it internally into key-value pairs and invokes the **CatalogMaskingField** Actor for each pair.
 The Actor returns an object with the same structure it was received.

-* The **CatalogMaskingField** Actor checks whether the field should be masked – based on classification and the PII indication set by the Fabric Catalog.
-If yes, it masks the input value using the Masking Actor and the generator which is configured via the [Classifier Configuration screen](05_catalog_app.md#classifier-configuration).
+* The **CatalogMaskingField** Actor checks whether the field should be masked – based on its classification and PII indication set by the Fabric Catalog.
+If masking should be applied, this Actor masks the input value using the generator which is configured via the [Classifier Configuration screen](05_catalog_app.md#classifier-configuration) per each classification.

 The algorithm applied by the **CatalogMaskingField** is described below: